Principles for good moderation

 Also, it's key to ensure that your users know that they themselves can report malicious content to you.
 There is a 'report' option next to each comment and idea - you can highlight this in your moderation policy.
 The site's moderation policy is part of the 'static content' that is entirely editable by you.
 You can read our set-up guide for more about this.

 Note: It's not possible for users to remove or edit comments after they have submitted them.
-You may also want to make them aware of this in your editable pages, good places would be your moderation policy or 'how to use this site' pages.
-Moderators can remove posts by 'rejecting' them in moderation - we suggest you ask users to contact you if they want to remove contact they have submitted themselves.
+You may want to make them aware of this in your editable pages, good places would be your moderation policy or 'how to use this site' pages.
+Moderators can edit ideas that have been submitted on request from respondents, or remove posts from public view by 'rejecting' them in moderation - we suggest you ask users to contact you if they want to remove content they have submitted.

 Moderate for better challenges and better analysis

 Moderation is about more than just protecting your site's content - it can be a tool for shaping and leading challenges to encourage positive and high-quality contributions.
-You can choose ideas to highlight and promote, you can discuss directly with your respondents, and you can tag those ideas to help organise the debate and your analysis.
+You can choose ideas to highlight and promote, you can discuss directly with your respondents, and you can add topics to ideas to help organise the debate and your analysis.

 Creating and using moderator accounts